slateci/slateci.github.io/_docs/cluster/manual/slate-worker-node.md

 ## Build Kubeadm Join

-Build the `kubeadm join` configuration file on the Worker node.
+Build the `kubeadm join` configuration file on the Worker Node.
 This file has several forms depending on whether the Kubernetes control-plane is IPv4 or IPv6.

 ### IPv4